Construction Projects

 • Residents will be notified in advance of the work that may impact them.

-• Shrubbery removal within City right-of-way may be necessary.
+• Vegetation removal within City right-of-way may be necessary.
 The City will try to avoid or minimize such impacts.
-If you wish to retain and relocate the shrubbery onto your property, you may do so prior to project commencement; however, trees cannot be relocated without a permit.
+If you wish to retain and relocate the vegetation onto your property, you may do so prior to project commencement; however, trees cannot be relocated without a permit.

 • Excavation of driveway crossings may be necessary during construction.
 Driveway crossings will be restored to original condition upon project completion.